leapcode/leap_web/README.md

 * DEPLOY -- for notes on deployment.
 * DEVELOP -- for developer notes.
 * CUSTOM -- how to customize.

+External docs:

+* [Overview of LEAP architecture](https://leap.se/en/docs/design/overview) - Bird's eye view of how all the pieces fit together.
+* [Contributing](https://leap.se/en/docs/get-involved) - Contributing to LEAP software development.
+  * Contributing to LEAP software development
+  * How to issue a pull request
+  * Overview of the main code repositories
+  * Ideas for discrete, unclaimed development projects that would greatly benefit the LEAP ecosystem.

 Known problems
 ---------------------------